-How to Build a Rideshare Dispatch System with Google Maps Geofencing
+How to Build a Rideshare Dispatch System with Geofencing

 We’ll utilize the Google Maps API (a location-based services API used for routing, route optimization, traffic data, points of interest, and map tiles) alongside PubNub to implement real-time App-Store-grade behavior you see on iOS/Android production apps step-by-step.
-At the bottom, you’ll find the resources I referenced while building this.
+At the bottom, you’ll find the background resources used to build this tutorial.
 Lastly, everything used here has a free tier — you can build this for free.

 Who is this for?
-A startup or development company building an MVP for Uber/Lyft-style taxi booking in urban areas, taxi service providers and taxi companies modernizing their backend, or teams aiming to streamline app development and optimize user experience, customer satisfaction, and rider/driver retention.
+A startup or development company building an MVP for Uber/Lyft-style taxi booking in urban areas, taxi service providers and taxi companies modernizing their backend, or teams doing taxi app development who want to streamline their technology stack and improve customer experience, rider/driver retention, and day-to-day user experience.

 Prerequisites

-MVP tip: You can launch a minimal, automate-friendly queue + eligibility MVP first, then layer advanced features like driver in-app notifications, surge pricing, and fleet management dashboards.
+For this project, we'll launch a minimal, automate-friendly queue + eligibility MVP on a slim technology stack first.
+You can then layer advanced features like driver in-app notifications, push notifications, surge pricing, dynamic pricing, and fleet management dashboards for future enhancements.

 Important: Don’t deploy to production without Access Manager enabled to protect user data and restrict who can publish/subscribe.